 The exact timing and scheduling of multiple threads.
 This is the primary area where undefined behaviour is experienced in Java.

 Calling a non-final method of the same class in the constructor.
-The undefined behaviour occurs if this method is overridden in a subclass.
+This undefined behaviour occurs if this method is overridden in a subclass.
 Notice that construction occurs from the superclass to the subclass.
 In some virtual machines, the local attributes will be constructed, the superclass constructor will finish its execution then, when the constructor of subclass is reached the attributes will be constructed again, overriding previously defined values.

 Interpreting a byte array as characters using the default encoding instead of the encoding used to produce the byte array and lacking a valid character representation for some of the bytes in the default encoding.